Erimelowo/BetterLocomotionVRC/README.md

 ## Settings
 - **Locomotion mode**: which reference should be used for locomotion (head, hip or chest)
 - **Use bones instead of trackers (not recommended)**: uses the rotation of your avatar's hip or chest when using hip/chest locomotion instead of the SteamVR tracker.
 Will not work on avatars with locomotion animations or inverted hip. **Only use if hip/chest tracker doesn't get detected properly.**
-- **Enable joystick drift compensation**: won't move your avatar when your josyick's inclination is below a certain *threshold*.
-- **Joystick drift amount (0-1)**: *that certain threshold*.
-0 = no compensation (no change), 1 = full compensation (need to push joystick furthest to register movement).
-Only has effect when "Enable joystick drift compensation" is enabled.
+- **Joystick drift threshold (0-1)**: prevents you from moving if your joystick's inclination is below that threshold.
+0 being no threshold and 1 requiring you to tilt your joystick all the way to move.

 ## Dependency
 - [UIExpansionKit](https://github.com/knah/VRCMods#ui-expansion-kit) to change settings.